wp-plugins/football-pool/readme.txt

 * Some themes don't show the cog icon for the chart settings in the title of the page.
 Added shortcode [fp-chart-settings] that can be used to display the cog icon somewhere in the text.
 The shortcode only works for the statistics page.
 * Added `FOOTBALLPOOL_CHANGE_STATS_TITLE` that can be set to `false` in the wp-config file to disable the cog icon in the page title (in case something goes wrong in your theme).
 * Removed 'show avatar' option.
 I'm in the midst of changing some parts of the plugin to use HTML templates for the display of data.
 The avatar can already be added to the ranking table (see help page for details); other parts of the plugin will follow later.
+* Moved the plugin screenshots from the plugin's zip to the svn assets folder (they're only needed for the wordpress.org site).
 * Bug fix: matches dissappeared when using a match sorting method that included the match type (thanks Kevin for reporting the problem and allowing me to do some bug tracking on your site).
 * Bug fix: shortcode pop-up in the WP admin always included a group ID for the [fp-matches] shortcode.
 * Bug fix: calculation of number of predictions went wrong for custom rankings with only bonus questions (thanks Daniel for reporting the bug).
 * Bug fix: undefined index 'league_id' on the ranking page (thanks sillery4ever for reporting the bug).
 * Bug fix: match schedule was wrong for the querter finals.
 The matches were imported sorted on date causing the match numbers to not match correctly for the semi-finals (e.g. winner match 57). (thanks Bobby Groenen for reporting the bug).
 * Bug fix: get_page_link() caused a notice when plugin pages are deleted from the database.
+* Bug fix: typo in match template; match ID and form ID weren't replaced with the params.

 = 2.4.1 =
 * Changed option: redirect after login option can now be left empty to use the default WP behavior (go to profile page).